 It’s worth noting that I built my business-writing business without breaking into the area that’s the most reliable high payer — writing persuasive copy.
 Everything I wrote was informational content!

 If you can write sales copy, your earning potential is truly unlimited.
+It’s one of many things that you’ll learn when becoming a freelance writer.
 Businesses may tighten their belts, but they never cut the writing that leads directly to more sales.

 Have you broken into business writing?
 Leave a comment and tell us how you did it.